emacs-exordium/exordium/README.md

 ### Autocomplete

-*This is a work in progress.*

-Set the variable `*init-rtags-auto-complete*` to true in your `init-local-prefs.el` to turn on RTags as the source for auto-complete in C/C++ mode.
-It will work when you activate the diagnostics mode with <kbd>C-c r D</kbd>.
-Note that this variable makes RTags be the *only* source for auto-complete in C/C++ mode, e.g. all other classic sources such as names in open buffers are disabled.
+You can use RTags as source for auto-complete suggestions.
+Notes:
+* This feature makes RTags be the *only* source for auto-complete in C/C++ mode, e.g. all other classic sources such as names in open buffers are disabled.
 The reasoning being that surely Clang must be more accurate.

-**Issues:** auto-complete triggers rdm very often.
-Also, since auto-complete is linked to the diagnostics mode, it ends up displaying errors in the code you are typing all the time, which may be distracting because the RTags error/warning/quick-fix faces are intentionally very loud.
+* This feature only works when RTags diagnostics is turned on (<kbd>C-c r D</kbd>).

+To enable it automatically, set the variable `*init-rtags-auto-complete*` to true in your `init-local-prefs.el`.
+To enable it manually, run the command `M-x rtags-enable-auto-complete` *before you open any C++ file* (otherwise the default sources for auto-complete are set up).

+Possible issues:
+* There might be a graphical glitch in the auto-complete popup if the Emacs window is too small.
+Just enlarge the window a bit if this happens.
+* There seem to be a bug sometimes where the tab key no longuer works for indentation because it becomes bound to `yas-next-field-or-maybe-expand` and not `c-indent-line-or-region` as it should be.
+Haven't figured it out yet.
+* It's a tiny bit slow and it may trigger rdm a bit often.

 ## Header file autocomplete